-With high density planting of fruit trees, the farmer must condition his ailing heart for that eventuality when plant population has to be reduced.
+With the high-density planting of fruit trees, the farmer must condition his ailing heart for that eventuality when plant population has to be reduced.
 This operation, called thinning, involves the cutting of excess trees in order to widen the distances between the remaining trees.

 The cutting of trees may also become a reasonable resort when it is finally realized that the market for the product has become lame.
 Likewise, the same may become necessary when it is decided that the landscape design has to be changed.

 First, know what you want.
-Whether or not there is a preexisting farm land, the purpose of going into farming must be identified.
+Whether or not there is preexisting farmland, the purpose of going into farming must be identified.
 What exactly are your ultimate aims in developing a farm?
-For little cash and subsistence, as a showcase of your farming skills and ingenuity, as a form of self-employment with a meagre profit, or as a business venture?
-As a place to spend vacation ?
+For little cash and subsistence, as a showcase of your farming skills and ingenuity, as a form of self-employment with a meager profit, or as a business venture?
+As a place to spend a vacation?
 As a permanent residence or refuge from the polluted and chaotic city life?
 Or as a component of a grander plan such as engaging in fruit processing or in agri-tourism inspired hotel and restaurant business?